ducalex/retro-go/BUILDING.md

 All images used by the launcher (headers, logos) are located in `launcher/main/images`.
 If you edit them you must run the `launcher/main/gen_images.py` script to regenerate `images.c`.
 Magenta (rgb(255, 0, 255) / 0xF81F) is used as the transparency color.

+## Updating translations
+When adding new menu items or on-screen messages, they should be translated.
+Retro-Go uses a system similar to gettext where, as a developer, your only task is to wrap your strings in `_(...)`.
+Refer to [LOCALIZATION.md](LOCALIZATION.md) to learn how to add the actual translations.

 ## Capturing crash logs
 When a panic occurs, Retro-Go has the ability to save debugging information to `/sd/crash.log`.
 This provides users with a simple way of recovering a backtrace (and often more) without having to install drivers and serial console software.
 A weak hook is installed into esp-idf panic's putchar, allowing us to save each chars in RTC RAM.
 Then, after the system resets, we can move that data to the sd card.
 You will find a small esp-idf patch to enable this feature in tools/patches.